wesleybeckner/data_science_foundations/docs/S5_Unsupervised_Learning.md

 > These arguments coincide with the _Spectral theorem_ explanation of PCA, and you can read more about it in the links provided above

-In 5.1.2 I provide a segue into deriving eigenvectors and eigenvalues, feel free to visit these foundational topics, although they are not necessary to reap the value of PCA.
+In 5.1.2.1-5.1.2.3 I provide a segue into deriving eigenvectors and eigenvalues, feel free to visit these foundational topics, although they are not necessary to reap the value of PCA.

 For this particular set of wine data, we will see that the corresponding diagonalized matrix will look like:

 $$ \begin{bmatrix} 1.67 & 0 \\ 0 & 0.33 \end{bmatrix} $$

+At the end of 5.1.3 we will show that this is also the covariance matrix of our data projected into the new coordinate system!

 #### 🌭 5.1.2.1 Enrichment: Deriving the Eigenvectors and Eigenvalues